Eurosceptics claim victory in landmark Poland election

 That might complicate any future attempts at bridge-building between the EU and Russia, currently the target of Western sanctions imposed over the Ukraine conflict.

-Markets have eyed the possible victory of PiS with growing concern in the final days ahead of the vote, with the zloty hitting a nine-month low.
-Economists said PiS plans to tax banks threatened the flow of cash into the economy, while welfare spending promises signalled less fiscal prudence.
+Markets have eyed the possible victory of PiS with growing concern in the final days ahead of the vote, with the zloty EURPLN= hitting a nine-month low.
+Economists said PiS plans to tax banks threatened the flow of cash into the economy, while welfare spending promises signaled less fiscal prudence.

 A senior PiS official said on Sunday the party wanted to tax banks' assets from next year.